Lingua-1710/Lingua/README.md

 6. Head to localhost:5000 on Chrome or Firefox and make sure you have a working microphone.
 Accept use of your mic if prompted.

 ## Information for Users:
 Either follow the "Information for Developers" steps above to run locally, or simply head to [our heroku app](https://lingua-1710.herokuapp.com "Lingua").
-Select your desired learning language and your desired quest, make sure yo accept use of your microphone if prompted, and have fun!
+Select your desired learning language and your desired quest, make sure you accept use of your microphone if prompted, and have fun!